Ingenious News Media PR Placements – Google Doodles

 Editorial coverage that can’t be bought directly is much more influential than ads you can buy, because they carry an implied third-party endorsement.

-When Margaret Atwood addressed a sell out crowd at the PEN Literary Foundation to mark the 400th anniversary of the publication of “Don Quixote” in 1605, I was hoping Google would take notice with quixotic themed logo on their search page or Google Doodle.
+When Margaret Atwood addressed a sell-out crowd at the PEN Literary Foundation to mark the 400th anniversary of the publication of “Don Quixote” in 1605, I was hoping Google would take notice with Quixotic logo on their search page or Google Doodle.

-But apparently, Cervantes doesn't have the top public relations firm he needs in place.
+But apparently, Cervantes doesn’t have the top public relations firm he needs.

 On the Internet, scoring a themed Google logo on the popular search engine’s home page is a home run.

-When I worked on media relations for the Opening and Closing Ceremonies of the Salt Lake Winter Olympics, we were able to help secure a series of themed Google Doodles that themed their main search page throughout the duration of the games.
+When I worked on media relations for the Opening and Closing Ceremonies of the Salt Lake Winter Olympics, we were able to help secure a series of themed Google Doodles that themed their main search page throughout the games.

-For the most part, themed logos recognize holidays and events that veer off the mainstream path, which could be good news for the PR community, since even a boutique PR firm like ours can score with the right client, and the right ideas.
+Mainly, themed logos recognize holidays and events that veer off the mainstream path, which could be good news for the PR community since even a boutique PR firm like ours can score with the right client and ideas.

-When you think about owned, shared and earned media, the latter has the greatest potential in a growth marketing program.
-And that's because of the power of neutral, third-party endorsements.
+When you think about owned, shared, and earned media, the latter has the most significant potential in a growth marketing program.
+And that’s because of the power of neutral, third-party endorsements.

 White Papers